 HOUSTON (ICIS news)--Methyl tertiary butyl ether, better known by its acronym MTBE, like a Hollywood superstar burned so brightly that it was destined to fade away well before its time was up.
 But as with so many ground-breaking American creations it continues to affect lives elsewhere on the globe.

-At its zenith, MTBE commanded centre stage in both the oil and chemical industries as companies raced to build new plants to meet the anticipated surge in demand in the ?xml:namespace>
+At its zenith, MTBE commanded centre stage in both the oil and chemical industries as companies raced to build new plants to meet the anticipated surge in demand in the US gasoline market - the world's biggest - after the blendstock was touted as the cure-all to combat rising pollution.

 The oil industry’s inability to plug leaking gasoline storage tanks did not help.
 Growing proof that MTBE was contaminating ground water forced refiners to give up its use, in the very conutry it was born, in 2005.